6866 Main St., Wilmington, NC 28405

 Rebecca Yeomans – Fiber Artist

 Rebecca Yeomans has lived her entire life centered around making.
 She learned to knit at eight years old and was considered the “class artist” in school.
 She studied studio art at UNC-Chapel Hill, receiving a BFA in 1974.
 After earning an MFA from Auburn University in 1979 she taught there for several years.
 Rebecca and her husband Tom moved to Wilmington, NC in 1984 and she worked as a scenic artist in the film industry.
 She was a founding board member for DREAMS of Wilmington and later taught classes.
-Her fiber jewelry can be seen at the CAM gift shop.
 After she and Tom raised two artsy daughters, Rebecca quickly moved into full time artist mode.
 Her current work combines botanical printing, knitting, and stitching with a painterly feel.

 Artist Statement